Counterfactual Fairness through Transforming Data Orthogonal to Bias: Formulation of SOB

 \section{Formulation of \texttt{SOB}}

-To enhance the applicability of the \texttt{OB} algorithm, particularly in scenarios with a large number of features, we incorporate an $\ell_1$-norm penalty for the matrix $U$.
-This addition aims to promote sparsity in $U$ and enhance the numerical stability of the approximation.
-The modified algorithm, denoted as \texttt{SOB}, is formulated as follows:
+To extend the applicability of the \texttt{OB} algorithm to high-dimensional settings, we introduce an $\ell_1$-norm penalty on the matrix $\mathbf{U}$ to promote sparsity and enhance numerical stability.
+The resulting variant, \texttt{SOB} (Sparse Orthogonal to Bias), is formulated as:

-for $j = 1, \dots, k$, and $l \neq j$.
-The detailed iterative approach to solving this problem is outlined and explained in \cite{aliverti2021removing}.
-The main idea is that although the minimization problem is not jointly convex in $s$ and $u$, it can be addressed iteratively.
-When $s$ is fixed, the minimization step is equivalent to a sparse matrix decomposition with constraints on the right singular vectors of $A$.
-On the other hand, when $u$ is fixed, the solution for $s$ is obtained by rearranging the constraints and solving a univariate optimization problem.
-This iterative process ensures orthogonality among the vectors $s_j$.
+Here, $\mathbf{A} \in \mathbb{R}^{n \times q}$ and $\mathbf{B} \in \mathbb{R}^{n \times p}$ represent the non-sensitive and sensitive data, respectively.
+We solve the non-convex problem via alternating minimization~\cite{aliverti2021removing}, optimizing $\mathbf{U}$ and $\mathbf{S}$ iteratively: fixing $\mathbf{S}$ leads to a sparse matrix decomposition problem, while fixing $\mathbf{U}$ yields a constrained quadratic program.
+The procedure iterates until convergence and ensures that the learned representations are both orthogonal and decorrelated from sensitive attributes.
+See Algorithm~\ref{alg:og} for implementation details.